-Registration for Examination Dates for the Completion of a Course
+Registration for Exam Dates for the Completion of a Course

-- Registration for the announced examination dates of colloquia and examinations takes place through the electronic study records system.
-The guarantor of a course may decide that such a registration shall also apply to the course credit for this course.
-Registration for the announced examination dates of a course may be subject to prior acquisition of the course credit for such a course. - 2.
-Students may deregister from an examination date for which they have registered in accordance with Paragraph 1 not later than three days before such an examination date.
-This time limit may be modified by the Dean's directive. - 3.
-Should the student fail to appear for the course completion on the date, for which he has registered under Paragraph 1 or fails to excuse himself to the examiner for reasons of serious nature within two days of the examination date, or materially violates the rules for the course completion, the student is deemed to fail the course completion. - 4.
-In exceptional cases worthy of special consideration, the Dean may pardon the failure of a student to appear for an examination date even later than stipulated in Paragraph 3.
+1. Registration for the scheduled exam dates of colloquia and exams is carried out through the electronic study records system.
+The guarantor of a course may decide that such registration will also apply to the credit tests for this course.
+Registration for the

-5. Further details regarding the registration for examination dates for the completion of courses, deregistration from such dates as well as other related issues may be regulated by the Dean's directive.
+- scheduled exam dates of a course may be subject to prior acquisition of the course credit for such a course. - 2.
+Students may deregister from an examination date for which they have registered in accordance with Paragraph 1 not later than three days before such an exam date; this time limit may be modified by a faculty policy. - 3.
+Should the student fail to appear for the colloquium, examination or credit test on the date, for which the student has registered under Paragraph 1 or fails to excuse himself or herself to the examiner for reasons of serious nature within two days of the exam date, or materially violates the rules for the course completion, the student is deemed to fail the colloquium, exam or credit test. - 4.
+In exceptional cases worthy of special consideration, the Dean may waive the failure of a student to appear for an exam date even later than stipulated in Paragraph 3. - 5.
+Further details regarding the registration for exam dates for the completion of courses, deregistration from such dates as well as other related issues may be regulated by a faculty policy.